top of page

 Dec 4, 20259 min read

-In Sheep's Clothing (An Asylum Tale)
+In Sheep's Clothing (Asylum Chapter 8)

 The weather had turned by the time Elaine reached Marita’s home.
 The unseasonal warmth of October, which had stretched into the first week of November, was now gone and the approaching winter bared its fangs.
 The sleeveless top, a perfect match for her autumnal-hued skirt, was no longer appropriate for enjoying the communal bonfire at the local park.
 ‘Do you have something warm I can borrow?’ she asked Marita.
 ‘My mother’s got a vintage poncho.
 It’s so soft.
 Go and help you